 With their collaboration on the new 7X interior options.
 In 2010, Dassault Aviation and BMW Designworks were awarded the 2009 Good Design Award by the Chicago Athenaeum & European Center for Architecture Art Design.

 The 7X is organized into 3 lounges and can accommodate 12 to 16 passengers.
-It has a maximum range of 5,950 nautical miles (11,019 km) and can travel to cities such as Shanghai to Seattle and Paris to Tokyo with eight passengers and three crew at a speed of Mach 0.9.
+It has a maximum range of 5,950 nautical miles (11,019 km) and can travel to cities such as Shanghai to Seattle and Paris to Tokyo.
+It can achieve this with eight passengers and three crew at a speed of Mach 0.9.
 At a normal cruise speed, this aircraft can travel at a speed of Mach 0.8 with 8 passengers.

 This aircraft is equipped with three rear mounted Pratt & Whitney Canada PW307A turbofan engines with 6,400 pounds-force of thrust each.
 Its maximum takeoff distance is 5,710 ft (1,740 m) and maximum landing distance is 2,070 ft (631 m).

 The maximum takeoff weight for this aircraft is 70,000 lbs, maximum landing weight is 62,400 lbs and it’s maximum cruise altitude is 51,000 ft.

 With 28 large windows and spacious lounge areas, the cabin in this aircraft is 6’2″ ft in height, 7’8″ ft in width and 39′ ft in length.
 It has a private lavatory, full size galley, ergonomic seating, advanced quieting acoustics and more.

 Equipped with the Falcon EASy Flight Deck Avionics.
 This helps significantly improve situational awareness and helps to reduce the amount of workload for the pilot.
 EASy II, is an upgraded version which offers more features and functionalities that are designed for overall safety for the passengers, pilot and crew.